Own the Stack (So You Can Own Your Business)

 Vertical integration in business software is the practice of consolidating multiple operational functions into a unified system, so that data flows through one platform rather than being fragmented across separate tools.

 The term comes from manufacturing, where companies like Ford famously owned everything from rubber plantations to assembly lines.
-In a software context, it means owning the full technology stack that runs your operations rather than renting pieces of it from a dozen different vendors.
+In a software context, the meaning is different.
+It is not about supply chains.
+It is about owning the full technology stack that runs your operations rather than renting pieces of it from a dozen different vendors.

 The traditional model is horizontal: buy the best CRM, the best project management tool, the best invoicing platform, and connect them together.
-This sounds logical, but it creates a web of integrations, each of which can fail silently.
+This is the "best-of-breed" approach, and it sounds logical.
+In practice, it creates a web of integrations, each of which can fail silently.
 When they do, data drifts out of sync, and your team spends hours reconciling information that should have been consistent in the first place.

 Vertical integration software takes the opposite approach.
 Instead of best-of-breed tools connected by fragile integrations, you build or adopt an integrated business system where customer data, project tracking, financial operations, and communication all live in the same database.
 One login, one data model, one place to look.